“Who! Who! Who are you? I really wanna know….” –Pete Townshend

 And therein lies the problem when one runs into the infamous “Brick Wall.”
 The ancestral trail becomes blurred and disappears in the cosmic dust of cyberspace.
 The libraries that hold the possible deeds, records, census reports are too distant to spend a day combing shelves for one chard of missing evidence linking me to any one of a number of historicl figures.
 It is at this point that I have to tack a UNK (unknown) onto the family branch or a simple “End” admitting that I have given up hope of resurrecting a forgotten relative.
 That unknown relative is stuck in purgatory, left to watch reruns of the best commercials of 1957, forced to eat tofu until someone with the latest software, probes the deep recesses of cyberspace and locates a digitized form found in the the Faquier County Courthouse.

 There is another choice at this point, and here is the temptation: Give up the science of genealogy and adopt the art of the same.
 Become creative!
 Jump into a website that caters to the growing mob of people eager to find themselves in history.
-Like you, they hit the wall at some point in the past.
-Many of them trace their line back to a point where it intersects with your ancestral line.
-They will call you “Cousin.”
+Like me, they hit the wall at some point in the past.
+Many of them trace their line back to a point where it intersects with my ancestral line.
+They will call me “Cousin.”
 It is amazing how many of us legitimately descend from William the Conqueror, Charlemagne and Genghis Khan.
 But in lesser ancestral trees, someone hit that wall and spent ten years trying to burrow through it hoping to make a link to Joan of Arc, as an example.
 They finally got frustrated enough to post a guess.
 They added a child or two to a couple at one point in history and an illegitimate child at another point and “Voila!
 We are descended from Joan of Arc!”
 The guess is copied by others who fail to study the details of the linkage and pretty soon Joan has all kinds of great grandchildren, even though she actually died a virgin!
 Osmosis I guess.

-Look closely at the errors recorded in online data and be dazzled by the fact that people who lived in the 1800’s gave birth to children born in the 1700’s.
+Look closely at the errors recorded in online data and be dazzled by the fact that people born in the 1800’s gave birth to children born in the 1700’s.
 Fathers were fathering kids at the age of 8 and mothers were giving birth at age 10.
 This all happens in the name of making links that create a bloodline leading to a desired character or historic event.
 It is a temptation that needs to be avoided.